alexanderkarsakov/Python---Current-trends-in-movie-industry/README.md

-# Python Current trends in the movie industry
+# Current trends in the movie industry

 Analysis of the current trends in the movie industry in Python.